hegely/fend-project-memory-game/README.md

 ## How to Play

 At the begining of the game deck is randomly schuffled.
 Player can reveal the card by clicking on the box.
 Two cards can be revealed by each turn.
 It the cards matches, the pair remains revealed.
 If the cards doesn't match the both cards are hiden.
-Objective is to reveal all cards in the quickest time and less moves.
+Objective is to reveal all cards in the quickest time and least moves.

 ## Features